Sennheiser RS 175 Review Facts

 The headphones also have a Bass Boost feature with pumps up the bass sound for those who want it louder.

-Other than that, the headphones are wireless but need to be within range of the receiver, so you can’t just head out the door with these.
+Other than that, the headphones are wireless but need to be within a range of the receiver, so you can’t just head out the door with these.

 Reviewers characterized the headphone sound as clear, crisp, and high-quality.
 Many reviewers said that for a pair of wireless headphones, the RS 175s sounded very good and well-balanced.
 The headphones also don’t leak sound thanks to the fact that they fully enclose the wearer’s ears.
 This makes them perfect for watching TV without waking up your sleeping